In my youth, I worked at a local social club. Non-alcoholic options consisted of a few bottles of Kaliber, a non-alcoholic beer brewed by Guinness.

-Big Drop are a new UK micro brewery who specialise in non-alcoholic beer.
-The brewery has a range of four beers, and I was able to get hold of 3 of them to try.
+Big Drop are a new UK microbrewery who specialise in non-alcoholic beer.
+The brewery has a range of of beers, and I was able to get hold of five of them to try.

 All the beers have excellent, enticing artwork which certainly marks them out as craft in the Macro world of Non-alcoholic beers.